SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 # How computers process data

-A computer's behavior is expressed in code and data that is contained within programs, or processes.
-Program processes, typically run on a computer, or operating system (OS) of a machine.
+A computer's behaviour is expressed in code and data contained within programs, or processes.
+Program processes, typically run on a computer or a machine's operating system (OS).
 Resources that manage processes are finite, and we can only start to manage our processes when we know what they're doing to the machine.

 Every action an OS undertakes must be executed in a processor nested in the CPU (Central Processing Unit) to produce the desired output.
 A CPU may be housed in a core, a computer may have one or more cores.
 It is the location where memory addresses and data are stored in registers.

 A process is the execution of a compute process in the processor.
 The CPU and cores manage these processes and the speed of their execution, based on a clock rate, which is 1 second of a clock.
 Some processes are executed in less than a second - milliseconds or even nanoseconds.

-For any process to be executed a set of predetermined steps need to be followed as processes are part of the binary units of dispatching information consuming competing resources.[1]
-A process has to create necessary data structures, find the executable code on the disk, load it on to memory and start execution of the program.
+For any process to be executed a set of predetermined steps need to be followed as processes are part of the binary units of dispatching information and competing for resource access.[1]
+A process has to create necessary data structures, and find the executable code, the standard executable object created by a high-level software language's compiler.
+The object needs to be located on the target machine and loaded into memory registers to start the execution of the program.

-To ensure efficient and effective processes, each process has unique identity number allocated.
+The kernel creates a clone of the existing program, and the data is initialisation.
+This clone is the initial process that is given a unique identity number, or process ID.

 The PID (process identity) numbers need to be converted into binary where the binary processes are PID 0 and PID 1.
 PID 0 is called the swapper process, it runs when hardware is turned on and swaps the processes it contains to PID 1.
 The PID 1 process is considered the ancestor to all processes as it initialises all further processes.
-The initialisation or "init" process are run and PID 1 is referred to as the init process.
+The initialisation or "init" process is run and PID 1 is referred to as the init process.

-Compute power - or the speed with which your computer can run programs depends on how may processes you may want to execute and the compute power of the processors to deal with them.
+Compute power - or the speed with which your computer can run programs depends on how many processes you may want to execute and the computing power of the processors to deal with them.

 This enables resource management for competing and limited space in RAM (random access memory), disc space, CPUs (central processing units), external peripherals like printers, etc., The binary system is used as it is a lightweight method to transport data and information.
-Additionally, it is ideally equipped to trasmit data to a computer is because a computer is a series of switches, or transistors and wires that run programs stored in memory switching the processes on and off.
+Additionally, it is ideally equipped to transmit data to a computer because a computer is a series of switches, or transistors and wires that run programs stored in memory switching the processes on and off.

+The CPU is a finite state machine that drives the instructions of the data lifecycle - from creation to storage, to access and mutation and then finally to deallocation from the memory registers.
+Intermediate code activates different bits of the memory to ensure a code block's executable object runs effectively on the target machine.

 Resource management has become both more complex and simple.
 Complex because there are several more processes to complete, simpler because hardware has adapted to processing more data more efficiently.